iamhriturajsaha/BRAIN-TUMOR-MRI-IMAGE-CLASSIFICATION/README.md

-# 🧠 BRAIN TUMOR MRI IMAGE CLASSIFICATION
+# 🧠 Brain Tumor MRI Image Classification

 This project implements a **complete end-to-end pipeline** for classifying brain tumor MRI images using both a **Custom Convolutional Neural Network (CNN)** and a **Transfer Learning** model (MobileNetV2).
-It includes data preprocessing, augmentation, training, evaluation, model comparison, and a Streamlit web app for live prediction.
+It includes data preprocessing, augmentation, training, evaluation, model comparison and a Streamlit web app for live prediction.

 ---